LiuXingrui/Belief-Propagation/README.md

  0 1 1 1 0
  0 0 1 1 1

  The file stored parity check matrix use a similar format as MayKay's alist format, the only difference is there is no transposed matrix stored here.
-The first line is n n-k, then shows the position of 1 in corresponding rows.
+The first line is n n-k, then shows the position of 1 in corresponding rows.(The first element is 1 rather than 0.)

 M1, M2, M3... are some matrices from MayKay's website.
 Toric code example: toric_Hx_n10_cyc11 is Hx for d=10 toric code.